The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Evaluation

 For our first real-world evaluation, we used the Clearpath Husky unmanned ground vehicle (UGV) shown in Fig.~\ref{subfig:uwb}.
 The UGV is equipped with an ultra-wideband (UWB) tag that communicates with stationary UWB beacons in the surrounding room.
 Using a ranging protocol between the UGV-mounted UWB tag and the stationary UWB beacons, range measurements between each are computed.
 The experiment consists of two runs, each with five beacons that were mapped prior to the experiment.
 For each run, we removed beacons one by one ignoring their range measurements, producing five trials per run.
 We assume known correspondence.

-The motion of the agent was determined by integrating the inertial measurement unit (IMU) and the wheel encoders of the Husky platform. \reviewedtext{The motion noise was estimated to have a standard deviation of 3.08 cm and 0.57 degrees per step}.
+The motion of the agent was determined by integrating the IMU and wheel encoders of the Husky platform. \reviewedtext{The motion noise was estimated to have a standard deviation of 3.08 cm and 0.57 degrees per step}.
 Finally, the ground truth was provided by a NaturalPoint OptiTrack motion capture system.
 We repeat each run with a different number of beacons to demonstrate the robustness of our proposed HEF to handle unimodal and multimodal distributions.
-The layout of the beacons used in the experiments is shown in Fig.~\ref{fig:uwb_layout}.
+The layout of the beacons used in the experiments is shown in Fig.~\ref{subfig:uwb}.

 The results of this evaluation are presented in Table~\ref{table:uwb}.
-In all runs and with different beacon configurations, the HEF is comparable to or better than the baseline filters even in the presence of highly multimodal measurement likelihoods.
-Although the EKF obtained the best \reviewedtext{ATE} among all filters in the first run with one beacon, its NLL is the highest among all filters, indicating that throughout the experiment the filter is highly uncertain about the ground truth position. \revisedtext{As all the results of the second run closely resembled those of the first run, they were not included in the table.}
+In all runs and with different beacon configurations, the HEF is comparable to or better than the baseline filters even in the presence of a highly non-Gaussian measurement likelihood.
+Although the EKF obtained the best \reviewedtext{ATE} among all filters in the first run with one beacon, its \reviewed{NLP} is the largest among all filters, indicating that throughout the experiment the filter is highly uncertain about the ground truth position. \revisedtext{As all the results of the second run closely resembled those of the first run, they were not included in the table.}